dsohrabian/csu-parking-scraper/README.md

 * A simple scraper script that obtains parking availability numbers from [Cleveland State University's live parking portal](http://parkingspaces.csuohio.edu/).

-* Intended to be left running in background (coded for 15 minute intervals but can remove infinite loop and run on Task Scheduler or similar)
+* Intended to be left running in background (coded for 15 minute interval requests but can remove infinite loop and run on Task Scheduler or similar)

 * Still testing accuracy, consistency and usefulness of source.